3.2: Locating Credible Sources

 • Publisher quality: If the source publisher is an established, long-running, big-city (e.g., New York or Toronto) or university press with a large catalogue, you can be reasonably assured that the source underwent an editorial process that helped improve its validity.

-• Run a quick background check on the publisher by looking up their website and some other sources on them such as the Wikipedia articles via its List of English-language book publishing companies (2018) and List of university presses (2018).
-Since this is quick, informal secondary research, you need not document this research unless you were writing a report specifically on their credibility.
+• Run a quick background check on the publisher by looking up their website and some other sources on them such as Wikipedia articles via its List of English-language book publishing companies (2018) and List of university presses (2018).
+Since this is quick, informal secondary research, you need not document this research unless you are writing a report specifically on their credibility.

 • An editorial process means that more people besides the author reviewed the work for quality assurance prior to publishing.